AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 ### Publish Content Tree Workflow {#publish-content-tree-workflow}

-You can also trigger a tree replication by choosing to **Tools - Workflow - Models** and choosing the **Publish Content Tree** out-of-the-box workflow model, as shown below:
+You can trigger a tree replication by choosing to **Tools - Workflow - Models** and choosing the **Publish Content Tree** out-of-the-box workflow model, as shown below:

 ![](/help/operations/assets/publishcontenttreeworkflow.png)

+Like all workflows, it can also be invoked via API.
+For more information, see [Interacting with Workflows Programatically](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/extending-workflows/workflows-program-interaction.html?lang=en#extending-aem).

 Alternatively, you can also achieve this by creating a Workflow Model that uses the `Publish Content Tree` process step: